Applies to:

 signal as a clock source.
 See also: How do I use RCA S/PDIF inputs and outputs?

-When the Digital I/O Mode is set to 'Coaxial (RCA) S/PDIF', the optical ports will still send and receive ADAT signals (audio and clock) - you can use this mode if you are looking to send or receive ADAT signals (audio and clock) at 44.1/48 or 88.2/96 kHz sample rate using a Tolinsk optical cable via the optical ports.
+When the Digital I/O Mode is set to 'S/PDIF RCA', the optical ports will still send and receive ADAT signals (audio and clock).
+You can use this mode if you are looking to send or receive ADAT signals (audio and clock) at 44.1/48 or 88.2/96 kHz sample rate using a TOSLINK optical cable via the optical ports.
 See also: Connecting an external preamp to your interface via ADAT

 Digital Port | Sample Rate (kHz) | |||